Supernovapsy/monitor_stocks/README.md

-## Get Notifications from Stock Market Changes through crontab.
+## Get Notifications from Stock Market Changes through crontab

+## Setup

 ### Example Crontab (M-F 3:30 PM)
-30 15 * * 1-5 python <repo location>/monitor_stocks.py
+30 15 * * 1-5 python {repository location}/monitor_stocks.py

 ### INFO.py
 These store the custom constants of the program.

+Create one by using the INFO_TEMPLTE.py provided.

-Make sure you change the RECIPIENT constant to your email address.
+You have to AT LEAST change the RECIPIENT constant to your email address.

-## Note:
+### Before you finish:
 Test by running monitor_stocks.py first before adding to your crontab.
+It should send an email to your email address and output the command used.
+Use this command to continuously test until you have it working.